Josh Wall: Los Angeles Dodgers

 With the Dodgers organization, he played in the rookie leagues in 2005 and 2006 and spent the next four seasons (2007–2010) in Class-A with the Great Lakes Loons and Inland Empire 66ers of San Bernardino.
 After being used exclusively as a starting pitcher for his first six seasons in the system, in 2011 he was switched to the bullpen and promoted to the AA Chattanooga Lookouts, where he was 4–5 with a 3.93 ERA in 51 games.
-He was added to the 40-man roster after the season to protect him from the Rule V Draft.
+He was added to the 40-man roster after the season to protect him from the Rule 5 draft.
 In 2012, he was promoted to the Triple-A Albuquerque Isotopes and was selected to the Pacific Coast League mid-season All-Star team and the post-season All-PCL team.
 In 55 total games with the Isotopes, he was 2–1 with a 4.53 ERA and 28 saves.